 => (Pf/P0 = (e) Kg Δt and Pf = P0 (e) Kg Δt

-This method gives somewhat larger value as compared to arithmetic method and can be used for new cities with rapid growth.
-In normal practice, arithmetic and geometric growth average is taken.
+This method gives a somewhat larger value as compared to an arithmetic method and can be used for new cities with rapid growth.
+In normal practice, arithmetic and geometric growth average are taken.

-In this it is assumed that the population of a city will grow, in the same manner as in other cities in the past.
-This similarity between the cities includes geographical proximity, similarity of economic base, access to similar transportation system etc. In practice it is difficult to find similar cities.
+In this, it is assumed that the population of a city will grow, in the same manner as in other cities in the past.
+This similarity between the cities includes geographical proximity, the similarity of the economic base, access to similar transportation systems, etc. In practice, it is difficult to find similar cities.

-When the growth rate of population due to birth, death and migration are under normal situation and not subjected to extraordinary changes due to unusual situation like war, epidemics earth quakes and refugees etc. Then this method is used:
+When the growth rate of the population due to birth, death, and migration are under normal situations and not subject to extraordinary changes due to unusual situations like war, epidemics earth quakes and refugees, etc. Then this method is used:

 According to this method